Category Archives: Russian Royals

 Coronation of Ivan V and Peter I; Credit – Wikipedia

 In 1689, 17-year-old Peter overthrew his half-sister Sophia Alexeevna.
 Peter I and Ivan V continued as co-tsars, and Sophia was forced to enter a convent and give up her position as a member of the royal family.
 Because of his young age, Peter could not acquire actual control over Russian affairs.
 Instead, the power was controlled by his mother and her brother Lev Naryshkin who was appointed the minister of foreign affairs and was the de facto prime minister.
-It was not until his mother’s death in 1694 and his half-brother’s death in 1696 that Peter assumed complete authority.
+It was not until his mother died in 1694 and his half-brother’s death in 1696 that Peter assumed complete authority.

 In 1689, at the insistence of his mother, Peter married Eudoxia Feodorovna Lopukhina, the last ethnic Russian and non-foreign wife of a Russian monarch.
 Eudoxia was brought up staunchly Russian Orthodox, basically uneducated, and with a strong dislike of anything foreign.
 Her future husband Peter I was the complete opposite.
 Peter’s mother Natalya Kyrillovna Naryshkina thought if the 17-year-old Peter married, he would settle down, and turn from an adolescent into a man.

-Peter accepted his mother’s will without argument but he had minimal interest in the marriage plans.
+Peter accepted his mother’s will without argument but had minimal interest in the marriage plans.
 He agreed to the traditional bride-show but he decided instead of him, his mother would choose his bride from among the young women assembled.
 Once his mother had chosen Eudoxia Feodorovna Lopukhina, Peter made no complaint and the couple was married on January 27, 1689.

 Eudoxia Feodorovna Lopukhina; Credit – Wikipedia